Special Advisor to the President – Canada Games, and Associate Professor Sport Management

 - Organizational capacity: studies types of capacity and capacity-building strategies within several different sport contexts and organizations;

-On the practical side, I enjoy collaborating with many different partners on applied research projects and reports.
+On the practical side, I enjoy collaborating with many different partners on applied research projects, reports or presentations.
 Here is a sample list of partners I have worked with:

 - Regional Municipality of Niagara, Economic Development